CoolCeline2019/First-Project/README.md

 # First-Project
 This is my first repository on Github.
-I am a Ph.D in Statistics, have been working for model risk management for 5 years.
+I am a Ph.D in Statistics, have been doing data science for almost 6 years.
 I would like to become a real Data Scientist.